Global-Chem/global-chem/paper.md

 #### Cheminformatics Test

-Two open-source cheminformatic platforms have taken staple as foundational tools: RDKit and Indigo.
-To test each SMILES string, each string gets passed into a `Mol` RDKit object and `Indigo.loadMolecule()` object where any failures are recorded logged in Table 2.
-Cheminformatic interoperability between different platforms promotes a unification.
-This can be expanded into OpenBabel and many others as a tolerance checker.
+Two open-source cheminformatic platforms our now widely considered as foundational tools: RDKit and Indigo.
+To test each SMILES string, each string gets passed into a `Mol` RDKit object and `Indigo.loadMolecule()` object where any failures are recorded.
+Results on the number of failed compounds out of the 2153 compounds along with example of failed molecules is presented in Table 2.
+Cheminformatic interoperability between different platforms promotes wider utilization.
+For example, OpenBabel is another utility that may used as a tolerance checker.

 #### ForceFields Test

-Common chemical groups by nature should be of interest for development of force-fields for molecular dynamic simulations that are trying to simulate chemicals and biological systems movements, velocity, and charge, which can also serve as dual interoperable test for SMILES strings.
-Popular force-fields such as General Amber ForceField (GAFF) [Wang:2004-7], Optimized Potentials for Liquid Simulations (OPLS)
+Access to broad collections of chemical groups will be of interest for development of force fields for molecular modeling and molecular dynamic simulations, allowing for studies on a wider range of chemicals and biological systems.
+The ability of a force field to treat molecules in the database can also serve as dual interoperable test for SMILES strings.
+Popular force fields such as General Amber ForceField (GAFF) [Wang:2004-7], Optimized Potentials for Liquid Simulations (OPLS)
-[Jorgensen:1988-7], and Charmm General ForceField (CGenFF) [Vanommeslaeghe:2010-3] collect common chemical lists of use to construct the best chemical representative compounds of a particular space and estimate the geometry and charge of atoms using their atom-typing engine.
-Due to accessibility, we focused primiarily on CGenFF to check it's tolerance level.
-We developed a private version of CGenFF that can estimate the atom types from `SDF` bond type column.
-This enabled us to pass the SMILES strings through `RDKit` (by nature anything failed in RDKit fails in CGenFF) and transform to `SDF` to a `CGenFF` stream output.
+[Jorgensen:1988-7], and Charmm General Force Field (CGenFF) [Vanommeslaeghe:2010-3] are based on collections of chemicals that are representative of the particular region of chemical space that the force field was designed to cover.
+In practice, this involves the atom-typing engine of each force field being applied to each molecule followed by assignment of the appropriate parameters.
+This is to a large exten associated with the coverage of a force field.
+Thus, the compound lists in Global-Chem can be used to identify specific regions of chemical space that have limited coverage and, therefore, represents future regions of chemical space for force field development.
+In the present study we used CGenFF to check it's tolerance level for the range of molecules currently in Global-Chem.
+To facilitate this an in-house extension of CGenFF was used that can assign atom types from `SDF` bond type column.
+This enabled us to pass the SMILES strings through `RDKit` and transform `SDF` to a `CGenFF` stream output.
-Any reported failures are also recorded and logged in Table 2.
+The resulting failures are also presented in Table 2.
+It should be noted by nature the anything that fails in RDKit fails in CGenFF. [need to add details for the individual lists, which could be pretty interesting; perhaps include this in the discussion]

 ## Discussion

+[You need to discuss the utility of Global-Chem and how that utility will increase as users add more chemical data.
+And then present some example use cases, such as CGenFF]

-From results suggested from `GlobalChem` we can suggest for cheminformatic toolkits to expand more on Silicon based datasets as well as handle the ampersand `&` operator for materials.
-Diamond is a common carbon substance that is indicated on the OpenSMILES documentation as a `C&1&1&1&1`, as the parsers suggest this seems to be a problem in both `RDKit` and `Indigo`.
+From results suggested from `GlobalChem` we can suggest for cheminformatic toolkits to expand more on Silicon based datasets as well as

+An interesting observation from the present analysis is the ability of tools to handle the ampersand `&` operator in SMILES for materials.
+For example, diamond is a common carbon substance whose SMILES strings is indicated in the OpenSMILES documentation as a `C&1&1&1&1`.
+As shown in Table 2, this fails in both `RDKit` and `Indigo` indicating that improve handling of the `&` operator is required.

-CGenFF is paired with a penalty scoring method for how wrong the software is predicting the geometry of a small molecule [Vanommeslaeghe:2012-12], using the penalty score of different classifications we can suggest precision avenues for what to fix for the ForceField Development.
-By passing `GlobalChem` into `CGenFF` we can recommend compounds of usefulness for manual parameterization [Kumar:2020] without having to rely on a brute force approach.
+CGenFF includes a penalty scoring method based on the extent of analog new parameters have to those explicitly available in the force field [Dude, this is totally wrong: "how wrong the software is predicting the geometry of a small molecule"]
+[Vanommeslaeghe:2012-12].
+Accordingly, the penalty scores of different chemical classes can suggest those in need of force field development.
+Accordingly. passing `GlobalChem` into `CGenFF` can facilitate the identification of compounds for manual parameterization [Kumar:2020].

+[If include a figure you need to discuss it!]

 <p align="center">
   <img width="1400" height="1000" src="images/figures/figure_3.png">